ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 # Introduction

-Hybrid Public Key Encryption (HPKE) {{RFC9180}} is a scheme that provides public key encryption of arbitrary-sized plaintexts given a recipient's public key.
+Hybrid Public Key Encryption (HPKE) {{I-D.ietf-hpke-hpke}} is a public key encryption (PKE) scheme that provides encryption of arbitrary-sized plaintexts given a recipient's public key.

-This specification enables JSON Web Encryption (JWE) to leverage HPKE, bringing support for KEMs and the possibility of Post Quantum or Hybrid KEMs to JWE.
+This specification enables JSON Web Encryption (JWE) to leverage HPKE, bringing support for KEMs and the possibility of Hybrid KEMs to JWE.

 # Conventions and Definitions